 The state visit continues until Friday.Filed under British Royals

-Tagged Elizabeth II, Ireland, Jewellery, President Higgins, Prime Minister Cameron, State Visit, The Duke of Edinburgh, Tiaras.
+Tagged Elizabeth II of the United Kingdom, Ireland, Jewellery, President Higgins of Ireland, Prime Minister Cameron of the United Kingdom, State Visit, The Duke of Edinburgh, Tiaras.